AArnott/MessagePack-CSharp/README.md

 | FastResize | Buffer.BlockCopy version of Array.Resize. |
 | FastCloneWithResize | Same as FastResize but return copied byte[]. |

-Read API returns deserialized primitive and read size.
-Write API returns write size and guranteed auto ensure ref byte[].
-Write/Read API has `byte[]` overload and `Stream` overload, basically the byte[] API is faster.
+The Read API returns deserialized primitive and advances a `ReadOnlySequence<byte>` to consume the deserialized bytes.
+The Write API uses an `IBufferWriter<byte>` for efficient writing and buffer management.
+Serialization methods include overloads for other common types such as `byte[]` and `Stream`, and have some small overhead over using the primitive types directly.

 DateTime is serialized to [MessagePack Timestamp format](https://github.com/msgpack/msgpack/blob/master/spec.md#formats-timestamp), it serialize/deserialize UTC and loses `Kind` info.
 If you use`NativeDateTimeResolver` serialized native DateTime binary format and it can keep `Kind` info but cannot communicate other platforms.